 Children with CP present with a variety of functional abilities, reflecting the location and severity of their original neurological insult.
 Distribution of motor involvement varies and may include hemiplegia, diplegia, or quadriplegia.
 The degree to which the neurological insult impacts motor ability and function also varies.
 The Gross Motor Function Classification System (GMFCS) provides a mechanism to classify these children, based on their gross motor abilities and limitations (Palisano, Rosenbaum, Bartlett, & Livingston, 2008; Palisano et al., 1997).
 Based on Kayla's ability to ambulate with an assistive device and need to use power mobility for community mobility, she would be classified as functioning at the GMFCS level III through elementary and high school.

-Based on the American Physical Therapy Association (APTA)'s Guide to Physical Therapist Practice (2001), Kayla's physical therapy needs may best be addressed by Preferred Practice Pattern 5C: Impaired Motor Function and Sensory Integrity Associated with ...
+Based on the American Physical Therapy Association (APTA)'s Guide to Physical Therapist Practice (2001), Kayla's physical therapy needs may best be addressed by Preferred Practice Pattern 5C: Impaired Motor Function and Sensory Integrity Associated ...